 Processing and Analysis

 Once they have all of the results in their system, LSAC examines the data and makes sure the test results are as expected.
-The Flex format compounds this issue greatly because Flex tests have multiple versions, with 16 or more test forms being normal.
+The Flex format compounds this issue greatly because Flex tests have multiple versions, with the October LSAT featuring 45 possible test forms being normal (and August had 54 possible forms!).

 Typical Delay = Up to 6 days